parob/graphql-api/docs/quickstart.rst

 GraphQL **Queries** and **Mutations** are separate types.
 This is am important distinction because queries can be run in parallel, whereas mutations must always run sequentially.

-    ObjectQL uses a single Python class to build both the **Query** and **Mutation** GraphQL types, the fields are separated out when the schema is generated.
+    GraphQLAPI uses a single Python class to build both the **Query** and **Mutation** GraphQL types, the fields are separated out when the schema is generated.

 For example a single class (with both queryable and mutable fields)::

-    from objectql import ObjectQLSchema
+    from graphql_api import GraphQLAPI

-    schema = ObjectQLSchema()
+    schema = GraphQLAPI()

     @schema.type(root=True)
     class Example: